tantosoft/Automation/README.md

 **Ansible roles**:

     common - holds tasks and handlers which is common to both load balancer and web server.
-It installs nginx and git lb - task and handlers for loadbalancers.
+It installs ufw firewall, nginx and git, and configures the firewall on each virtualbox to allow ssh on port 22 and http on port 80, any other traffic is dropped. lb - task and handlers for loadbalancers.
 It also has config template for ngnix loadbalancer setup (roundrobin). web - task and handlers for web servers.
 It also has sample html and config template for nginx webserver setup.